ssvlabs/awesome-ssv/frontend/README.md

 🚀 By staking their ETH to a staking contract, users receive a liquid staked derivative token called ssvETH.
 This allows them to earn compound interest on their staked ETH, while also being able to use the ssvETH tokens in other DeFi protocols without having to unstake their original ETH.

+🙏 For aditional functionality and documentation check the amazing [scaffold-eth](https://github.com/scaffold-eth/scaffold-eth) repo this frontend is based on!

 # Live Deployment

 You can find our live demo deployment [Here](https://awesome-ssv-staking.surge.sh)